 Step Three: Receive your document, legally sign and have it witnessed

 Once a secure payment has been processed, your final document will be emailed to you.
-You will also receive detailed guidelines for finalising the Will with your signature and legal witness.
+You will also receive detailed guidelines for finalising your own Will with your signature and the signatures of your legal witness.

 A solicitor will then review the document to make sure it is legally in order.